johnshearing/PrivateKeyVault/README.md

 This is all open source so anyone can use this information for free.
 Now that the public can set up their own accounts on a super secure device in their own homes or businesses when they are alone, there is never any doubt that only they can command their accounts and that their accounts are safe from hackers and thieves.

-I hope this device will remove the biggest impediment to wide scale adoption of blockchain technology **Security**
+By improving security, I hope this device will facilitate wide scale adoption of blockchain technology

 The items you will need are as follows.
 To get started, you will need a raspberry pi 2 board, the official raspberry pi 7 inch touchscreen, a laser cut case, the official raspberry pi camera, a 16 G-bite SD card, an ethernet cable, a